Easy Chicken Pot Pie Crumble Recipe

-First you want to cook some chicken.
-I have tried both stove top and slow cooker methods in the recipe with success.
+First, you want to cook some chicken.
+I have tried both stovetop and slow cooker methods in the recipe with success.
 Cooking the chicken in advance or shredding the meat from a rotisserie chicken can help cut down on prep time.

+Before we start to make the creamy pot pie filling, we need to prepare our veggies.
 Chopping up the onion, celery, and carrots in advance is another way to prep this meal ahead of time.

 I’m not a fan of peas, so I just throw in some extra carrots and celery.